metrorailings/OwlBlog/content/posts/2022 -week-3-insights.md

 Quez Watkins is the Eagles deep passing threat, certified.
 Thinking he may be a significant weapon on this offense.

 Carson and his tendency to play hero ball is backfiring tremendously here.
 Get rid of the fucking ball, Carson.

+Not good, Wentz.
+I think the maxim here is that Carson can perform well against _bad_ teams.
+Against good teams, never side with Carson.
+His passes have been pathetic and lacking any mustard.

+***